godatadriven-dockerhub/airflow/README.md

 - Pip dependencies specified in `/dependencies/requirements.txt`
 - Conda dependencies specified in `/dependencies/environment.yml`

+In the `dependencies_example` folder we've included some examples.

 ## Docker compose
 We've build three compose files which use postgresql as a database.

-The first compose file starts the webserver and localexecutor as separate containers.
+- The first compose file starts the webserver and localexecutor as separate containers.
-The second compose file uses celery to communicate with the executors.
+- The second compose file uses celery to communicate with the executors.
-Finally the last compose file shows how to add additional dependencies at runtime.
+- Finally the last compose file shows how to add additional dependencies at runtime.